MMMZZZZ/Jellyfin-Migrator/README.md

 Sadly, such a script did not exist at that time so I created one.
 And it works!
 It's not a one-click solution for sure; you _will_ need to take some time configuring the script properly.
 However, I gave my best to give you all the resources you need within this readme.
 Please read it carefully.
 Installation, configuration, trouble shooting, detailed examples - it's all there.

+**Important**: This script is not maintained by the Jellyfin developers.
+If this script causes any issues, don't report them to the Jellyfin team.
+Check out the [Troubleshooting](#troubleshooting) instead if you're stuck.

 ## Features

 * Creates a complete copy of your Jellyfin database.